-1. Reviewed the financial terms and conditions as stated in the draft of the Agreement and the terms made available to us on the date hereof;

-2. Reviewed the unaudited financial statements of the Services Division as of and for the years ended July 31, 2002, 2001 and 2000 and for the quarter ended October 31, 2002;

-3. Reviewed the financial projections for the Services Division prepared by the Company for the years ended December 31, 2002 and 2003 and the fiscal years ended July 31, 2003, 2004 and 2005;

-4. Reviewed the Company's Annual and Quarterly Reports on Form 10-K and 10-Q for the fiscal years ended July 31, 2002, 2001 and 2000;

-5. Reviewed certain other information on the Services Division made available to us by the Company;

-6. Discussed with members of the senior management of the Company and the Services Division certain information relating to the aforementioned and any other matters which we have deemed relevant to our inquiry;

-7. Reviewed selected publicly available information concerning companies in businesses considered by Raymond James to be most comparable to the Services Division;
+- 1. Reviewed the financial terms and conditions as stated in the $\mbox{\sc Agreement;}$ - 2.
+Reviewed the unaudited financial statements of the Services Division as of and for the years ended July 31, 2002, 2001 and 2000 and for the quarter ended October 31, 2002. - 3.
+Reviewed the financial projections for the Services Division for the years ended December 31, 2002 and 2003 and the fiscal years ended July 31, 2003, 2004 and 2005 prepared by the Company. - 4.
+Reviewed certain other information on the Services Division made available to us by the Company. - 5.
+Discussed with members of the senior management of the Company and the Services Division certain information relating to the aforementioned and any other matters which we have deemed relevant to our inquiry. - 6.
+Reviewed selected publicly available information concerning companies in businesses considered by Raymond James to be most comparable to the Services Division.

-8. Reviewed financial information and other information concerning selected completed business combinations deemed to be generally comparable to the Sale or otherwise relevant to this opinion, in whole or in part; and

-9. Performed other such financial analyses that we deemed appropriate.
+- 7. Reviewed financial information and other information concerning selected completed business combinations deemed to be generally comparable to the Sale or otherwise relevant to this opinion, in whole or in part; - 8.
+Performed other such financial analyses that we deemed appropriate.

 We have assumed and relied upon the accuracy and completeness of all information supplied or otherwise made available to us by the Company, or any other party, and we have undertaken no duty or responsibility to verify independently any of such information.
 We have not made or obtained an independent appraisal of the assets or liabilities (contingent or otherwise) of the Services Division.
 With respect to financial forecasts and other information and data provided to or otherwise reviewed by or discussed with us, we have assumed that such forecasts and other information and data have been reasonably prepared in good faith on bases reflecting the best currently available estimates and judgments of management, and we have relied upon each party to advise us promptly if any information previously provided became inaccurate or was required to be updated during the period of our review.
-We have also assumed that the sale will be consummated substantially in accordance with the terms of the draft Agreement and the terms made available to us on the date hereof.